Rev: 10/20/2025

 Strongylus filicollis Rudolphi, 1802

-Like nematode genera of many families in the Infraorder Rhabditomorpha, the sapecies of Nematodirus are usually identifies on characteristics of the male bursa and spicule tips.
+Like nematode genera of many families in the Infraorder Rhabditomorpha, the species of Nematodirus are usually identified on characteristics of the male bursa and spicule tips.
 Identification of females has been very difficult, but the synlophe pattern is provng to be a useful tool.
 The synlophe, the system of longitudinal cuticular ridges on nematodes of the Trichstrongyloidea, provides an important diagnotstic aid.
 It is also useful in other superfamilies, including the Molineoidea.

 In the Molinidae, most species have synlophes with variations of an 18-ridge bilaterally symmetrical system in the cervical region.
 A sixth species has 26 cervical ridges.
 Two groups of species of genus Nematodirus are recognized on the basis of synlophe characteristics and other morphological features:

 Group 1.
-Nematodirus filicollis and N. davtian1 have reductions in lateral ridges in the postcervical region so that there are 14 ridges at.midbody.
+Nematodirus filicollis and N. davtiani have reductions in lateral ridges in the postcervical region so that there are 14 ridges at.midbody.
 The two species also have finlike ridges, a small number (30-35) of perioral denticles, a short cephalic expansion, and a large bursa without a separate dorsal lobe.

 Group 2: Nematodirus helvetianus, N. oiratianus interruptus, N. abnormalis, and N. spathiger have a more posteriorly distributed pattern of ridges in the cervical region, 18 or more ridges nearm id-body, smaller dorsal and ventral ridges, a larger number (50-65) of perioral denticles, a longer cephalic expansion, and a smaller bursa with separate dorsal lobes.
 Nematodirus oiratianus oiratianus have continuous ridges.
 Nematodirus spathiger and N. abnormalis have 18 ridges for most of their length; they lose all dorsal ridges and add a few ventral ridges in the last quarter of the males